 ADR often saves money and speeds settlement.
-In ADR processes such as mediation, parties play an important role in resolving their own disputes.
+In mediation, parties play an important role in resolving their own disputes.
 This often results in creative solutions, longer-lasting outcomes, greater satisfaction, and improved relationships.

 The New York State Unified Court System offers parties access to free or reduced-fee mediation and other ADR services in family law, general civil and commercial law disputes.
 These services are available in many courthouses and in the Community Dispute Resolution Centers located in almost all of New York State’s 62 counties.